IPO market nears peak as valuations hit 20-year high

 Even with investors a bit more cautious about pricing, the IPO market is expected to remain strong through the year, though the pace will likely moderate because of a more volatile market, Smith said.

 Thursday’s listing of online brokerage Robinhood is being closely watched as a gauge of further investor appetite for IPOs.
-It could raise about $2.3 billion.
+It was priced late Wednesday at $38 a share, the low end of its expected range of $38 to $42, raising nearly $1.9 billion in the deal.
 The company found itself embroiled in this year’s meme stock phenomenon, when retail investors used the platform to drive up share values for seemingly weak companies, like GameStop.